inkstitch/inkstitch/collections/_tutorial/en/font_creation.md

 We will now beginn to prepare a glyph to be embroiderable.

-Satin columns are best for letters.
+[Satin columns](/docs/stitches/satin-column/) are best for letters.
 Create them without having the order in mind.

 Before you order them correctly save a copy of the file and name it `→.svg`.
 In this copy define the glyph order so that it can be stitched from left to right: each glyph should have its starting point in the lower left corner and end in the lower right corner.

-Ink/Stitch comes with a tool "Auto-Route Satin".
+Ink/Stitch comes with a tool named "[Auto-Route Satin](/docs/satin-tools/#auto-route-satin-columns)".
 Use it to order your satin columns.
-If it runs on all letters without any issue, you don't have to do anythin more.
+If all letters run without any issue, you don't have to do anything more.
 Use your basefile and allow Ink/Stitch to automatically run the Auto-Route Satin tool when inserting the letters into the document.

 Otherwise inspect every letter carefully and create separate files for each stitch direction with manual routing.